 Changes in leaving and return routines

 In an attempt to decrease the level of anxiety that these dogs exhibit prior to owner departure, owners should try to ignore the dog 15-30 minutes prior to leaving.
-Upon return, they should try to greet the dog softly, calmly and quietly, and attend to the dog only when the dog is calm and quiet.
+Upon return, owners should try to greet the dog softly, calmly and quietly, and attend to the dog only when the dog is calm and quiet.

 Decreasing the anxiety associated with departure

 This involves changing how the dog perceive pre-departure cues (e.g. picking up car keys) and re-teaching the dog that the ‘routine’ no longer predicts departure.
 This helps to prevent anxiety escalation and is accomplished through habituation, counter-conditioning and desensitisation which are explained below.

 Habituation is a decrease in response as a consequence of repeated exposure to a stimulus.
 The goal is to disassociate the pre-departure cues from the actual departure.
 Examples include picking up keys, putting on shoes, packing a briefcase, etc. Using the picking up keys as an example, through habituation, the owner picks up the keys, the dog becomes alert and anxious and comes to the owner; the owner ignores the dog and goes about their routine; the owner does not leave the house.
 Consequently, the dog learns that picking up the keys does not mean anything.
 This is done with all of the pre-departure cues so that they no longer predict departure, which no longer leads to an anxious response, and become less important to the dog and easier to ignore.